gabikersul/poc-rest-service/README.md

 - JFrog Artifactory:
     - Access Jfrog Artifactory at http://localhost:8081/artifactory (default);
     - Login with the default credentials:
-        - user: admin password: password;
+        - user: admin password: password
     - Set your new admin password;
     - Go to Welcome, admin > Quick Setup and create a gradle repository.